ethanhutchins33/LongPolling/README.md

 Switch to the API project folder `cd API`.

-Run `dotnet run` for a dev local dev server.
+Run `dotnet run` for a local dev server.
 You may need to find the URL within the output of the application and place this into the angular application within `poll.service.ts`.